Joanna Bator: Life and career

 She is known for her keen interest in Japanese culture.
 Bator's first book on Japan was Japoński wachlarz (The Japanese Fan) written after her two-year stay in Japan.

 She has written a number of books, both fiction and non-fiction.
 Her titles such as The Japanese Fan and Sandy Mountain have received wide acclaim in her native Poland.
 In 2010, she was nominated for Gdynia Literary Prize and Nike Award for her book Sandy Mountain.
 In 2013, her novel Ciemno, prawie noc (Eng: Dark, Almost Night) won the Nike Award, Poland's leading literary award.

 She has also worked as a columnist for Gazeta Wyborcza daily as well as Pani and published articles in such magazines as Tygodnik Powszechny, Twórczość, Bluszcz, Czas kultury and Kultura i społeczeństwo.
 She has been a member of jury of the Ryszard Kapuściński Award.

 In 2014 she was the second Friedrich Dürrenmatt Guest Professor for World Literature at the University of Bern.

+In 2015, she was awarded the Silver Gloria Artis Medal for Merit to Culture.
+In 2018, together with her translator Esther Kinsky, she was awarded the Calw Hermann Hesse Prize.